Finnoy Travel - Travel Stories and Reviews

 From Helsinki to Tromso

 Finland's map is stretched to 1,160 km from South to North.
 Therefore, driving from Helsinki to Finnish Lapland takes more than 1000 kilometres and from the Finnish border, an additional few hundred kilometres before reaching the city of Tromso in Norway.
-Luckily in the summer, there was plenty of daylight which made driving a lot easier.
+Luckily, there was plenty of daylight in the summer, making driving much easier.

 Google Maps helped us in planning the driving route.
-We needed also places to rest on the way so we compared accommodation prices on a few hotel booking sites.
+We also needed places to rest on the way, so we compared accommodation prices on a few hotel booking sites.
 For example, Booking.com has a good selection and affordable rates.
-Our goal was to drive as straight as possible but based on the hotel prices, we made minor route adjustments to save some money.
+Our goal was to drive as straight as possible, but based on the hotel's prices, we made minor route adjustments to save some money.
 Our final driving route was Helsinki - Jyväskylä - Kemi - Kilpisjärvi - Tromso.
 On the outbound journey, we kept an overnight stop in Kemi, which was practically halfway to Kilpisjärvi.

 First Driving Day